Skip to content

 Separate operations from analysis

-Keep supporting diagnostic detail in secondary views so deep dives stay available without cluttering decision-making.
+Keep diagnostic detail in secondary views so analysts can investigate movement without cluttering the operating surface.

 In practice